boliqq07/BGP/README.md

 ----------------------
 Welcome to BGP.

-BGP (Binding Genetic Programming) is a open python library that implements a comprehensive set of symbolic regression tools for materials informatics.
+BGP (Binding Genetic Programming) is an open python library that implements a comprehensive set of symbolic regression tools for materials informatics.

 This tool contains a symbol regression tool with dimension calculation, which is aimed at establish expressions with physical limitation.